 Once the landlord has agreed to sell negotiations on price can begin.

 It’s essential that the notices served on the landlord are correct.
 If they’re not, you may have to wait another 12 months before you can serve them again.
 This is why it’s so important that you use a specialist solicitor.

 If you can’t agree a price or the freeholder is unwilling to sell, you can take your case to First Tier Tribunal (this must happen within six months of the date the notice in reply is served), which is the arbiter of such disputes and will decide the cost for you.

 Buying the freehold to your house is, in theory, more straightforward than buying for a flat, as you can act alone so you don’t need to convince anyone else it’s the right thing to do (trust us on this one, it is).
 That being said, you are likely to go up against a professional freeholder who will do everything in their power to stop you buying it.

 As above, you’ll need to enlist the services of an experienced leasehold solicitor, get a professional valuation and make an offer via your solicitor.
 Always follow the statutory route.
 Informal agreements can backfire – for example you could end up with a freehold which is subject to lease like restrictions.

 Just as with enfranchisement of flats, if you can’t agree on a figure or talks hit a dead end you can take it to the First Tier Tribunal.

-Don’t forget if you’re lucky enough to own a property so grand that the freehold costs more than £125,000 then you’ll be liable for stamp duty!
+Don’t forget that if the freehold costs more than £125,000 on the property you own, then you’ll be liable for stamp duty.